 Unfortunately, enamel microabrasion cannot solve all tooth discolouration problems.
 With this procedure, treatment of defects is limited to the outermost regions of the enamel surface.
 Hence, only superficial enamel lesions (of less than 0.2mm in depth) will be removed successfully.
 Many times it is difficult to predict the prognosis of the procedure because the exact depth of the lesion is difficult to determine.

-Even if microabrasion fails to remove the stains completely, conservative treatment approaches such as this should always be considered first, prior to techniques which require more substantial amounts of enamel to be removed.
-Restorative treatments such as composite fillings or veneers may be the next step if microabrasion and dental bleaching are unable to achieve the desired result.
+Even if microabrasion fails to remove enamel discolouration completely, conservative treatment approaches such as this should always be considered first.
+So, to approach the treatment of most tooth enamel defects, microabrasion can undertaken prior to techniques which would require more substantial amounts of enamel to be removed.
+Restorative treatments such as composite fillings or veneers may then be the next step if microabrasion and dental bleaching are unable to achieve the desired result.